bbauska/thom/README.md

-kill weeds with high-strength vinegar, and Neem oil is a great insecticide; there are lots of natural alternatives to the chemicals that are applied both commercially and in residential environments and we should all use them, encourage our HOAs and neighbors to use them, and push our politicians to get the EPA back on the job.
+kill weeds with high-strength vinegar, and Neem oil is a great insecticide; there are lots of natural alternatives to the chemicals that are applied both commercially and in residential environments and we should all use them, encourage our HOAs and neighbors to use them, and push our politicians to get the EPA back on the job.</p>

-Thom Hartmann is live on Substack now: "The Cruelty Machine: Inside Trump’s America, Where Pain is Policy & Fear is the Fuel"
+<h2>"The Cruelty Machine: Inside Trump’s America, Where Pain is Policy & Fear is the Fuel"</h2>

-Elon Musk amplifies bizarre claim that "women are built to be traded" - Yes! you heard that right.
+<p>Elon Musk amplifies bizarre claim that "women are built to be traded" - Yes! you heard that
+right.
 Not only is he saying "it's a man's world" but that women are their commodity.
-Wow.
+Wow.</p>

--- The Coming Republican Depression: How the GOP Turned America Into a Powder Keg—and Is About to Light the Match
+<p>The Coming Republican Depression: How the GOP Turned America Into a Powder Keg—and Is
+About to Light the Match</p>

--- GOP lawmaker runs into a buzzsaw at town hall...
+<p>GOP lawmaker runs into a buzzsaw at town hall...</p>

--- Elon Musk amplifies bizarre claim that "women are built to be traded" - Yes you heard that right...
-Not only is he saying "it's a man's world" but that women are their commodity.
-Wow.

--- Nothing says Gilded Age better - than a multimillion-dollar White House ballroom and a free gifted luxury jet Trump gets to keep, and "we, the people" paid for it.
+<p>Nothing says Gilded Age better - than a multimillion-dollar White House ballroom and a
+free gifted luxury jet Trump gets to keep, and "we, the people" paid for it.</p>

--- Feds launching health data tracking - what could go wrong?
+<p>Feds launching health data tracking - what could go wrong?</p>

--- Trump is threatening the foreign policy of other countries with trade deals.
-This is why the economy can count on Trump and neither can our allies.
-And what does this mean for the Palestinians?
+<p>Trump is threatening the foreign policy of other countries with trade deals.
+This is why
+the economy can count on Trump and neither can our allies.
+And what does this mean for the Palestinians?</p>

--- Where are the 4,725 wire transfers the DOJ is hiding?
+<p>Where are the 4,725 wire transfers the DOJ is hiding?</p>

--- Geeky Science!
-There was a mass die off of Monarch butterflies is 2024 and we know know why - we have to change!

 -- Pedofile Alert!
 Trump welcomes NFL Hall of Famer arrested for statutory rape of a 16 yr
 old: Trump says, ‘Nobody Like Him’ Hmmm...I'm just thinking - who is like him?